10/07/2023

 The metaphor can also be applied to terminology work: small amounts of text can be easily searched manually for technical terms, which are then extracted, cleaned up and directly enriched with additional information such as a suitable context sentence.
 For large bodies of text, however, this manual work is too time-consuming and, despite terminological accuracy, also prone to errors, as it would be necessary to repeatedly check whether a term has already been recorded.

-As the amount of text increases, machines are therefore used in the term mining process to quickly and comprehensively analyse all the source material and extract potential terminology candidates from among the terms used in it.
+As the amount of text increases, machines are therefore used in the term mining process to quickly and comprehensively analyse all the source material and extract potential candidate terms from among the terms used in it.
 Some tools can provide further information on the estimated relevance and frequency of occurrence and automatically extract context sentences.
 However, just like in mining, the machines do not deliver clean end results, but raw data or preliminary stages that subsequently have to be evaluated and cleaned up.
 Extraction may therefore be partially automated, with the result of the automated step being post-edited manually.

 Linguistic vs. statistical